shangfuu/avse_challenge/README.md

 - room simulation data, impulse responses and HRIRs from the [Clarity Challenge](https://github.com/claritychallenge/clarity/tree/main/recipes/cec2) and [OlHeaD-HRTF Database](https://uol.de/mediphysik/downloads/hearingdevicehrtfs) : https://data.cstr.ed.ac.uk/cogmhear/protected/clarity_cec2_data.tar

-<p>AVSEC-4 uses a subset of data released by the Clarity Enhancement Challenge 2 and a subset of HRIRs of the OlHeaD-HRTF Database from Oldenburg University.
+<p>AVSEC-4 uses a subset of the data released by the Clarity Enhancement Challenge 2 and a subset of HRIRs of the OlHeaD-HRTF Database from Oldenburg University.
 Download the tar file above to obtain HRIRs, room simulation data and resampled (16000 Hz) impulse responses. </p>